trislett/TFCE_mediation/README.md

 The pre-print manuscript is available [here](tfce_mediation/doc/Lett_et_al_2017_HBM_Accepted.pdf) as well as the [supporting information](tfce_mediation/doc/Lett_et_al_2017_HBM_supporting_information.docx).

 ### What's new / updates ###
+02-05-2017
+* Added fwhm_compute_distances_parallel to the misc_scripts directory.
+It is necessary to geodesic FWHM smoothing.
+* Full support for CIFTI-2 and GIFTI in the very near future.
+* Version 1.1 is now available on pip
 21-04-2017
 * Geodesic FWHM smoothing on the vertex images.
 It is performed on the midthickness surface.
 The runtime is approximately 4 minutes per image, but it can probably be faster.
 No more fudge factors!
 * FWHM smoothing on voxel images.